You’re trying to figure out how to move data from MongoDB into Snowflake. Great! Let's get started.

 What’s the best way to move data from MongoDB to Snowflake?

-As we’ve learned, the best method depends on your use case, your team, and the other technology resources at your disposal.
+As we’ve learned, the best method to load from MongoDB to Snowflake depends on your use case, your team, and the other technology resources at your disposal.

 But to put it as succinctly as possible…

-• If you have a large team of engineers who's main priority is maintaining infrastructure that is excellent at data project management frameworks, it may make sense to take advantage of your cloud provider and Snowpipe.
+• If you have a large team of engineers that excels at building pipelines, and batch is OK, it may make sense to use cloud provider tools and Snowpipe, or better yet, Airflow.

 Related articles: